 How to get around

-The Bilbao metro runs to the main points in the city centre and out to the suburbs.
-The metro station entrances were designed by prestigious architect Sir Norman Foster, and can be identified by a post with three interlinked red circles.
-Metro services run from 6am every day, although last services vary: Monday-Thursday to 11pm, Fridays and eves of public holidays to 2am, and there is a non-stop service all weekend to 11pm Sunday.The city bus services run 6am-11pm (approx.), with variations according to the route.
-To get about at night at the weekend there are night buses, called Gautxoris, which run until 2.30am on Fridays and 7am on Saturdays.
-These buses depart from Plaza Moyua Square and Plaza Biribila Square and have a "G" in front of the route number.
-The tourist bus also runs to the city's most emblematic spots.
-At night it is better to use taxis for comfort and speed.
-Taxis can be found every day and at any time.
-They are white with their license number and a red stripe on the side.
-There are ranks in the busiest spots of the city, and you can also flag taxis down in the street when they have the green light on, or order them by telephone.
+Bilbao's metro covers the main points of the city.
+Travellers can use its two lines to get to beaches and attractive villages within the metropolitan area.
+The metro station entrances were designed by the prestigious architect Sir Norman Foster, and can be identified by a post with three interlinked red circles.
+Metro services run from 6 am every day, although the time of the last train varies: from Monday to Friday the Metro closes at 11 pm, and at weekends it is open non-stop until 11 pm on Sunday.The urban bus network in Bilbao, Bilbobus, covers all the districts in the city.
+It runs from approximately 6 am to 11 pm, although it varies depending on the line.
+It has a frequency of between 10 and 30 minutes.
+To get about at night at weekends there are night buses, known as Gautxoris, which run until 2 am on Fridays and all night on Saturdays. www.bilbao.net/bilbobusAt night it is a good idea to use taxis for convenience and speed.
+Taxis can be found every day at any time, and are white with their license number and a red stripe on the side.
+There are ranks in the busiest spots of the city, and you can also flag down a taxi in the street when they have the green light on, or order them by telephone.
 Tariffs are displayed inside the taxis and comprise the minimum fare, flag-down charge, kilometre charge and other extras such as night service, public holidays, and station or airport service.
-Another option is the tourist boat: sail down the Nervión estuary for an hour and see the Guggenheim Museum, Euskalduna Palace, Zubizuri bridge, the Town Hall...
-The trip begins at the jetty on Plaza Pío Baroja, opposite the Town Hall.
+Radio Taxi Bilbao (+34 944448888).
+Radio Taxi Bilbao has also designed taxi tours lasting 2, 3, or 4 hours or a whole day for a set price.
+They offer different routes around Bilbao and the surrounding area.

 Other ways of getting around